xmatters/xm-labs-servicenow-event-log/README.md

 # ServiceNow - ServiceNow Event Log Update
-The ServiceNow 4.0.2 integration with xMatters was customized to submit all event data such as Event Status, Delivery Status, and Response information directly to a table in ServiceNow.
-This was implemented for all ServiceNow forms: Incident Alerts, Engage with xMatters, as well as the Conference Bridge.
-The purpose of this design was to have all xMatters event data stored in a ServiceNow table.
-This table would then provide users the ability to create reports off of the information stored in the table.
-This table also serves as a source of xMatters data for any auditing purposes as the data stored in ServiceNow will be stored for a longer period of time than it would be in xMatters.
+The ServiceNow 4.0.2 integration with xMatters was customized to submit all xMatters event data such as Event Status, Delivery Status, and Response information directly to a table in ServiceNow.
+This was implemented through an outbound integration for all ServiceNow forms: Incident Alerts, Engage with xMatters, as well as the Conference Bridge.
+The purpose of this design was store all xMatters event data in a ServiceNow table for reporting and audit purposes.

 # Pre-Requisites
 * ServiceNow 4.0.2